pragdave/cs3342_09/README.md

 ## A2.7

-The simplest Chomsky grammar level for this language is type 2, as it needs to at least accomodate strings which Type 3 cannot do, but it is not context sensitive either and did not need to clarify function and variable.
+The simplest Chomsky grammar level for this language is type 3, as it can be expressed as a finite state machine, a type 3 trait.